 Traditional project management approaches fall often short and don’t adapt well to the complexity and duration of large PLM initiatives.
 Typically, they combine several parallel complex projects, which can present challenges to coordination and overall success.
 It’s not easy to orchestrate several large and interconnected initiatives.
 It’s equally tough to get people from many different parts of a company to work together and to share a vision.

 Your success is in the hands of the program manager.
-She is the individual who manages the entire PLM program, from conception through delivery and beyond.
-Most importantly, she is the face of the PLM program to your organization’s Management Team and to other stakeholders around your enterprise on both the business and technology sides.
+This is the individual who manages the entire PLM program, from conception through delivery and beyond.
+Most importantly, they are the face of the PLM program of your organization’s management team and other stakeholders around your enterprise on both the business and technology sides.
 Choose someone with a solid mix of communication, technology and business skills.